babichjacob/vhs-stitcher/README.md

 The source code associated with this project is included as a zip archive attached to the Canvas submission.

-It is also available to browse publicly on [GitHub here](https://github.com/babichjacob/vhs-stitcher).
+It will also available to browse publicly on [GitHub here](https://github.com/babichjacob/vhs-stitcher) on Sunday at 11:59 PM alongside project submission.